 I also learned some basic french online through the UN Inspira (Online learning platform) where instructor frequently assessed our writing and speaking skills.

 Je m’appelle Sulabh Shrestha.
 Je suis vingt-sept ans.
 Je viens de Kathmandu.
 Je suis médecin.These sessions were really helpful.

 There was a song some of us looped during the final days – “Coming Home” by Skylar Grey.
 This song will definitely resonate with many peacekeepers waiting to return their home.

 And this time, it was not just the end of mission for us but also the repatriation of the contingent as well.
 The month of April was very much bustling with ceremonies and ongoing repatriation process.
-In the process, non-operational equipments were seprated to be disposed, some medicines were donated to the other FPU and others were packed to be shipped back to the country.
+In the process, non-operational equipments were seprated to be disposed, some medicines were donated to the Indian FPU and others were packed to be shipped back to the country.